Russia claims it captured key Ukrainian town as ground offensive gathers pace

 Missile strike in Kyiv

-Meanwhile, Russia launched another major missile and drone attack on the capital Kyiv in the early hours of Thursday.
-A six-year-old boy and his mother were among at least 14 people killed, according to local officials.
+Meanwhile, Russia launched another major missile and drone attack on the capital Kyiv in the early hours of Thursday, killing at least 28 people.

-Ukrainian President Volodymyr Zelensky said more than 50 people had been hospitalized.
-Nine were children, the highest number in a single night, according to Kyiv mayor Vitaliy Klitschko.

 One Russian missile made a “direct hit” on an apartment building in the western district of Sviatoshynskyi, according to Tymur Tkachenko, the head of the military administration in the Ukrainian capital.